iranzo/stampython/CONFIG.md

     - isolated: False, if true, allow link, all karma, etc is tied to GID
     - link: empty, if defined, channel is slave to a mater
     - admin: List of admins of channels, default empty: everyone

+## Donations

+The bot runs on my hardware which involves (HW, power, internet, etc), if you wish to collaborate, please, use <https://www.paypal.me/iranzop> for your donation.